yelusaleng/SAN_and_HDU-Net/README.md

 ```

 ## License
-This project is released under the Apache 2.0 license.
+This project is released under the MIT license.

 ## Contact
 Contact yale ywei9395@gmail.com for any further information.